 Data Acquisition

-Manual collection of Aqua MODIS MYD11A1 version 005 data and Landsat 8 imagery was available through NASA EarthData Search.
-This can be a long process if downloading a large temporal range of HDF files.
+Manual collection of Aqua MODIS MYD11A1 version 005 data and Landsat 8 imagery were available through the NASA EarthData Search Client.
+This can be a lengthy process if downloading a large temporal range of HDF files.
 A case study was conducted in conjunction with the Atmospheric Science Data Center (ASDC) to include OPeNDAP data collection.
 Connection to the data portal was made available through PyDAP code which allowed users of the python tool to acquire near real-time imagery for processing.

 Multiple collections of heat anomalies were obtained from University of Utah’s Mesowest API.
 The same 285 weather stations from the previous study were referenced to establish a baseline of temperature anomalies.
 Shape files of Maricopa County were obtained from the Maricopa County Health Department.